 Our journey took us through the alpine wonderland and back to Basel, Switzerland, where we would spend the night and sightsee.

-From Interlaken, the travels consisted of cogwheel trains gently creeping up the frozen Swiss landscape and snow capped mountains.
-Our ride took about four hours, stopping along the way to change trains and acclimate to the altitude.
+The travels consisted of cogwheel trains gently creeping up the frozen Swiss landscape and snow-capped mountains from Interlaken.
+Our ride took about four hours, stopping to change trains and acclimate to the altitude.
 My favorite stop was the Grand Hotel, offering “pretty as painting” scenery, souvenirs, and an awesome photo op.

-Most online sites and posts talk about the weather being extremely cold and windy, but for me, that was nothing like the sheer visionary workout my eyes were getting.
-One of the perks of the trip was to see the 66 square mile Altesch Glacier.
-I have no idea if any of the white we saw was that or not.
+Most online sites and posts talk about the weather being extremely cold and windy, but that was nothing like the sheer visionary workout my eyes were getting.
+One of the perks of the trip was to see the 66 square miles Aletsch Glacier.
+I would have no idea if any of the white we noticed were that or not.
 We took a few quick pictures and quickly headed inside.
 So much for the Christmas card picture I had envisioned.

 Jungfraujoch’s Ice Palace platforms were devoted to ice sculptures and complimentary lights, the 360° panorama experience, alpine sensation, and snow fun.
 There were snow globe scenes, animals, sea creatures, and walkways made of nothing but ice.
 Be sure to hold the guardrail as you travel through these exhibits!